LinuxSuRen/atest-ext-store-orm/README.md

 # atest-ext-store-orm
 ORM database Store Extension for API Testing

 This project provides an ORM-based database store extension for API testing, simplifying data storage and retrieval operations.
-It supports various databases including SQLite, MySQL, and others, making it versatile for different testing environments.
+It supports various databases including SQLite, MySQL, PostgreSQL, TDengine, and others, making it versatile for different testing environments.

 ## Features
 - Simplified database operations using ORM.
 - Integration with API testing frameworks.
-- Support for multiple databases (SQLite, MySQL, etc.).
+- Support for multiple databases (SQLite, MySQL, PostgreSQL, TDengine, etc.).

 ## Usage
 To use this extension in your API testing project, follow these steps: